 Lance Oppenheim is a filmmaker from South Florida.
 He is terrified of jet-skiing and was much braver when he was six years old.

-His films have been screened at film festivals across the world including Sundance, Rotterdam, Tribeca, True/False, and featured at the Museum of Modern Art and the Smithsonian.
+His films have been screened at film festivals across the world including Sundance, Rotterdam, Tribeca, True/False, and featured at the Museum of Modern Art, the Fondazione Prada, and the Smithsonian.

-Online, his films have appeared on The New York Times (as three Op-Docs), The Atlantic, Vimeo (as six Staff Picks), NoBudge, and Short of the Week.
+Online, his films have appeared on The New York Times (as four Op-Docs), The Atlantic, Vimeo (as six Staff Picks), NoBudge, and Short of the Week.
+His commercial work can be viewed here.

 He graduated from Harvard University’s Visual and Environmental Studies program in 2019.